Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/dispersal/api-documentation/overview.md

 ### DisperseBlob()

 :::info
-This endpoint will likely be deprecated in future releases.
+This endpoint will be deprecated in future releases.
 All production traffic should prefer the `DisperseBlobAuthenticated` endpoint.
 :::

 The `DisperseBlob()` is a simple unauthenticated endpoint which allows users to send test traffic to the EigenDA testnet and mainnet networks.
 Requests to the `DisperseBlob()` endpoint are rate limited based on IP address.